alex-lip/ResponsiveWebsite/README.md

 ## Features

--CSS Utility class concept
+- CSS Utility class concept
--CSS Animations
+- CSS Animations
--CSS Grid
+- CSS Grid
--CSS Flexbox
+- CSS Flexbox
--Media Queries
+- Media Queries
--Deployed to Netlify from GitHub with working form
+- Deployed to Netlify from GitHub with working form

 ## Issues

--Responsive grid not working on tablet, grid items should stack.
+- Responsive grid not working on tablet, grid items should stack.
 They are not.